sysen-limited/grunt-cucumber-coverage/README.md

 Type: `String`
 Default: `pretty`

-Options for formatting are;
+This equates to the `--reporter` option for cucumber.

+> Options are:
 > `pretty` - show feature execution as it occurs with each step occurring
 > `progress` - displays a single character to signify a pass or failure of each scenario step executed
 > `json` - outputs a json formatted data as the results of feature execution
 > `summary` - provides a summary of execution only after all features and scenarios have completed

-This equates to the `--reporter` option for cucumber.

 ### options.print
 Results of the coverage shown in stdout (console) after feature execution completes.